‘Home sweet home’: is it your place to relax, have fun and be nourished?

 Home is your refuge

-We’ve all witnessed images on television of the families who have fled their homes and countries for safety.
+We’ve all witnessed images on television of families who have fled their homes and countries for safety.
 These are refugees who are escaping war and persecution.

 As they find themselves in limbo, they still attempt to create a home around them – however temporary and despite the cold, the damp and the mud.

 As you think of your own home, you might like to let the sensation of gratitude wash through you for your entire home.
+It has kept you safe in these recent times.

 - Its structure